twhl-community/halflife-unified-sdk/docs/features/string-pool.md

 The recommended path separator is `/`.
 The engine's filesystem internally converts paths to the default path separator so this will rarely require manual replacement.

 In the rare case where this behavior is wanted a separate function called `ALLOC_ESCAPED_STRING` will perform this conversion.
 It is currently used only in `game_text`'s `message` keyvalue to handle newlines.

+`ALLOC_STRING_VIEW` can also be used when allocating strings from a view.
+This allows the use of strings that don't end with a null terminator.